inha-cnlab/.github/profile/README.md

 Welcome to Inha University Computer Networks Lab's GitHub organization.

-We are currently researching cloud computing and IoT from various perspectives.
+We are currently researching cloud computing and IoT from multiple perspectives.

 We are working on many projects related to our research areas.